slothbear/rails_admin_array_filter/README.md

 ##### Give it a try

-Try `Add filter`, tags, enter any value, then Refresh.
-A string array looks like a string to rails_admin, and the query fails:
+Choose the `tags` field from the `Add filter`, enter any value in the search field, then press the `Refresh` button.
+The query fails:

     HINT:  No function matches the given name and argument types.
     You might need to add explicit type casts.
-    : SELECT  "bugs".* FROM "bugs" WHERE ((LOWER(bugs.tags) ILIKE '%def%'))  ORDER BY bugs.id desc LIMIT 20 OFFSET 0
+    : SELECT  "bugs".* FROM "bugs"
+    WHERE ((LOWER(bugs.tags) ILIKE '%def%'))
+    ORDER BY bugs.id desc LIMIT 20 OFFSET 0